Skip to Content

 MouseGear exterior in Epcot

-Even though we are excited about all the new changes coming to EPCOT in 2021 and beyond, that unfortunately means we also have to say goodbye to some other attractions in the park to make room for the new ones.
+Even though we are excited about all the new changes coming to EPCOT, that unfortunately means we also had to say goodbye to some other attractions in the park to make room for the new ones.

-If you are visiting in 2023, here is a list of EPCOT attractions that have closed either temporarily or permanently.
+If you are visiting this year, here is a list of EPCOT attractions that have closed either temporarily or permanently.

 Permanent –